 We all work with a financial game plan.
 The Healthcare Flexible Spending Account allows you to stretch your budget further.
-That's why participation among city employees increased 6 percent over last year.
 The HFSA is a voluntary pretax benefit plan that allows you to set aside money from your paycheck to be used to pay for the out-of-pocket medical, prescription, dental and vision expenses that you and your dependents incur.
 The money you contribute to the HFSA comes out of your paycheck before taxes, and you do not pay taxes on the reimbursements you receive for qualified health-care expenses.
 This means you get more bang for your buck.